pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 When you run our Color Test in a replIt Terminal, they give you 3 Red's, 3 Green's, and 3 Blue's.
-In this way, they make it easy to guess which 8-Bit Colors are the same as which 24-Bit Colors
+In this way, they make it easy to guess which 8-Bit Colors are the same as which 24-Bit Colors.
+Same bottom line.
 You can search through their 8-Bit Colors, or through their 24-Bit Colors, till you find the Color Palette you need